 Death to outlaw's seemed to be the calling card of the thirties.
 It's true that in the beginning law official's had to pay for their own transportation and weapons which wasn't easy with the wages of a policeman.
 To make matters worse many outlaws of the nineteen thirties carried high powered automatic weapons and drove fast cars.
-Law enforcement agencies were just no match for these criminals.
+Many of them frequented speakeasies of the time as well, with no worries about needing a Houston DWI attorney on hand...after all this was a different time, and law enforcement agencies were just no match for these criminals in any case.

 However this would soon change, and law enforcement would grow in fire power and numbers.
 This changed the odds for outlaws like John Dillinger and Baby Face Nelson.
 Soon outlaws found themselves having to battle armies of heavily armed lawmen with death awaiting in the forecast.